 Miscellaneous expenses.
 There are a number of items you might find you need as you get started.
 Examples include business cards, a printer, or a comfortable desk and chair.
 Having some money set aside for these sorts of things is a good idea, so you can focus on the important stuff, like building your business.

 With your startup costs covered, your next step will be to start laying the groundwork for your business, including:

-How you’ll handle finances: Many freelancers simply use their personal bank accounts and dump all of their money in this one location.
+How you’ll handle finances: Many freelancers simply use their personal bank accounts and dump all their money in this location.
 This is not recommended.
 It opens you up to confusion, particularly around tax time as you tally expenses.
 And, depending on how you structure your business, it may be legally necessary to separate your business and personal finances.
 Good small business banking can help a lot here.

-The legal structure of your business: It’s entirely possible to structure your business as a sole proprietorship under your own name, which then doesn’t need to be registered.
+The legal structure of your business: It’s entirely possible to structure your business as a sole proprietorship under your own name, which then doesn ’t need to be registered.
 However, there may be reasons why you’d want to register as, say, an LLC.
 As a sole proprietor, you personally would be liable in the event of a lawsuit, whereas an LLC separates your business as its own entity, protecting your personal assets.

 How you’ll operate: Consider how you’ll run your business on a day-to-day basis.
 How will you keep track of your work and finances?
 How many projects will you take on at once, and what will your process be?

 It’s a good idea to work through these questions on some level before you start working for yourself.
 While you’ll almost certainly change your mind on some things and need to pivot, having a plan will help minimize the stress of the early days of self-employment.

 Now the fun begins—it’s time to find your first client.
 There are a number of sources of potential customers for your new business: your network, freelance platforms and job boards, cold outreach, and good old-fashioned organic marketing.